bcgov/bcdg/docs/welcome-to-bc-gov.md

 * [Hosting Services Intro](https://www2.gov.bc.ca/gov/content/bc-procurement-resources/buy-for-government/goods-and-services-catalogue/hosting-services)

-## Security & Compliance Guidance and Policies
+## Security and compliance guidance and policies

 You aren't expected to memorize these, but they are helpful to have as context for the compliance and governance environment you're working within.